TonyPhipps/Elasticstack/NTFS-Share.md

 vi /etc/fstab
 ```

-Add a line for THRecon; see output from "cat /etc/fstab" below
+Add a line for meerkat; see output from "cat /etc/fstab" below
 ```
 cat /etc/fstab
 ```